Regret, stability & fairness in matching markets with bandit learners: INTRODUCTION

-In this way, blending the matching and MAB problems provides a framework for modeling the sequential decision-making of learning agents that compete for resources under uncertainty.
-This is precisely what \citet{liu2020competing} do in a recent work that considers the \emph{centralized two-sided matching market with bandit learners}.
-In this setting, at each of $T$ time steps, agents are matched based on their upper confidence bounds---an index from the MAB problem---using a classical matching algorithm by \citet{gale1962college}.
-As an important result, \citet{liu2020competing} establish that, even though agents do not know their true preferences a priori, it is possible to assign matchings that are incentive-compatible at every time step while also allowing agents to learn enough so that they system converges to matchings that are stable under the agents' true preferences.
+In this way, one can study matching under learning by blending the matching and MAB problems.
+This is precisely what \citet{liu2020competing} do in a recent work on the {centralized two-sided matching problem with bandit learners}.
+Remarkably, \citet{liu2020competing} find that, although agents may not know their true preferences \emph{a priori}, it is possible to assign matchings that are stable at every time step \emph{and} permit agents to learn enough so that the system converges to matchings that are stable under the agents' \emph{true} (unknown) preferences.

-However, \cite{liu2020competing} also show that, even though the matchings at every time step are stable, they can lead some agents to incur high regret, specifically $\Omega(T)$ optimal regret.
-For instance, it is possible for a user $u$ to be repeatedly matched with a provider for which $u$ has a very low preference even when there exists a true stable matching that pairs $u$ with a provider that $u$ prefers more.
-This result would imply that low regret cannot be guaranteed without sacrificing incentive compatibility, yet this finding does not reflect the outcomes of various representative settings \citep{ashlagi2017unbalanced}.
-Further, we note that \citet{liu2020competing} do not examine global performance objectives, such as fairness or social welfare.

-In this work, we add a layer of complexity that is absent in the work by \citet{liu2020competing} and, in doing so, show that it is possible to \emph{simultaneously guarantee stability, low regret, fairness, and high social welfare}.
-Our adjustment to the problem formulation is the addition of \emph{costs} and \emph{transfers}.
-Intuitively, competition between agents for a limited number of available matches can give rise to prices and payments, which results in transfers between agents.
-Additionally, due to competition, an agent $a$ may be repeatedly refused a match with its preferred agent $a'$ and accumulate fatigue, which manifests as a cost that $a$ associates with $a'$.
-It is therefore natural for costs and transfers to arise when agents compete for resources.